-An understanding of the pathophysiology of diabetic ulcers is crucial to successful treatment of these ulcers, as is knowing how to prevent them from occurring in the first place.
+An understanding of the pathophysiology of diabetic ulcers is crucial to the successful treatment of these ulcers, as is knowing how to prevent them from occurring in the first place.
 As a wound care professional, you can build a library of resources that you can refer to when treating these ulcers.
 The following diabetic ulcer resources can help you in treating your clients with diabetic ulcers, knowing that you are offering the best care based on evidence-based practices:

 Diabetic Foot Ulcer Images